Bo-Li-ORCID-0000-0003-1492-0919/Adaptive-excitation-source-for-high-speed-multi-photon-microscopy/README.md

 This is a computer code (in MATLAB environment) to control hardwares such as arbitrary wavefrom generator.

 Part 1.
-MATLAB code for controlling of AWG 1.1 Preparation
+MATLAB code for controlling of AWG

 1. Setup the hardware of the arbitrary waveform generator.
 2. Install NI-FGEN 18.1 or higher version Driver from National Instruments.
 For example, http://www.ni.com/download/ni-fgen-18.1/7587/en/ NI MAX (Measurement & Automation Explorer) will be installed as well.
 3. Install NI-FGEN support package for MATLAB. https://www.mathworks.com/hardware-support/ni-fgen.html The package is attached.
 The name of the file is “nifgen.mlpkginstall”.
 Double click it to install it.